Benedetta Carlini: The First Investigation

-Not only the nuns of the Congregation of the Mother of God were concerned about Benedetta's religious experience, but also the leading ecclesiastical official in the town - provost of Pescia Stefano Cecchi, and Pescian secular authorities.
-Speaking through Benedetta, Jesus had said extravagant words of praise for her and the threat for damnation for those who did not believe in her.
-And he said that the fate of the townspeople was in Benedetta's hands.
-Such behaviour was not characteristic of holy people, whose messages from the divine contained praises of the Lord rather than themselves and who gained followers by their character and deportment rather than by threats.
-As the wedding preparations had already demonstrated, despite the provost's feeble efforts to curb any publicity about the affair, many people had become interested in Benedetta's mystical powers.
-Citizens not well-informed about religion were very inclined to believe in the unproven miracles.
-And the situation might get out of control of ecclesiastical and secular authorities.
+The wedding incident came to the attention of many, offending powerful individuals such as Provost of Pescia Stefano Cecchi and Pescian secular authorities.
+Carlini's claim that Jesus had said extravagant words of praise for her and threatened damnation to those who did not believe in her was one point of scrutiny due to its uncharacteristically aggressive nature.
+To their horror, Carlini's news had spread to the public to the point of mass interest in her acts; the public were ordered not to discuss the incident as a result.

-So provost Stefano Cecchi ordered all those who had witnessed the mystical marriage of Benedetta and Christ to talk no further about this with outsiders.
-On 28 May 1619, the day after this ceremony, he came to examine Benedetta himself.
+On 28 May 1619, the day after this ceremony, he came to examine Carlini himself.
 Benedetta was relieved of her duties as abbess until further notice, and Felice di Giovanni Guerrini came to this duties.

-Firstly Stefano Cecchi had examined the stigmata of Benedetta Carlini since they were the only visible signs of miraculous intervention.
+Cecchi first examined the stigmata of Benedetta Carlini since they were the only visible signs of miraculous intervention.
 Christ had said during Benedetta's sermon of the previous day that the wounds on her body would be open and larger in appearance than before.
 The provost, therefore, looked at her hands, feet, and side, where he could see bits of dried blood about the size of a small coin.
 When they were washed with warm water, each revealed a small opening from which drops of fresh blood trickled out.
 When the blood was dried with a towel, more came out.
 On Benedetta's head were many bloody marks, which also bled into the towel when washed with warm water.
-The stigmata, which day ago had been nothing more than small red marks, had changed just as Christ predicted.
+The stigmata, which days ago had been nothing more than small red marks, had changed just as Christ predicted.
 Then the provost asked Benedetta to recount how wounds came to be on her body.
-She told about five rays from the crucifixion in her vision during Lent and about that she felt pain not all time: "On Sundays, they seem to be numb; on Mondays and Tuesdays I have almost no pain; and all the other days I have great pain, especially on Fridays."
+She told about five days from the crucifixion in her vision during Lent and about that she felt pain not all time: "On Sundays, they seem to be numb; on Mondays and Tuesdays I have almost no pain; and all the other days I have great pain, especially on Fridays."